Sr-Mushu/SO_LONG/README.md

 # SO_LONG
-A smol 2d game made in C
+A small 2d game made in C